 The application has a broad range of uses, and de Sherbinin points out that it is a good resource for information about large, global events.
 “We expect that humanitarian organizations will benefit by being able to get a quick estimate of how many people may be affected by a large natural disaster.
 For example, if there’s an earthquake anywhere in the world, they can draw a polygon around an area that’s affected and come up with a population count that can give them a first order assessment of the potential for mortality, potential displacement, and other information to enable them to make initial assessments of the impact and to estimate the level of response required,” he says.
 “Another use case is for journalists who want first order assessments of the number of people who might be in harm’s way in an event.”

 The SEDAC Hazards Mapper’s combination of socioeconomic data and continuously updated natural hazard information from a variety of sources provides a powerful, easy to use application for a wide range of users, de Sherbinin observes.
 “Combining our population data with different natural hazards is one way we can help better understand risk,” he adds.

-SEDAC will present a Hazards Mapper webinar on Wednesday, November 18, at 2pm, EST. Find out more information and register for this webinar.
+SEDAC presented Hazards Mapper webinar on Wednesday, November 18, at 2 pm, EST. View this webinar.